algosec/algosec-puppet/README.md

 This will apply the manifest.
 Puppet will check if the address already exists and if it is absent it will create it (idempotency check).
 When you query for addresses you will see that the new BusinessFlow application is available.
 To do this, run the following command again:

-`puppet device --resource --target local.algosec.com abf_application`
+`puppet device --resource --target local.algosec.com algosec_application`

 Note that if you get errors, run the above commands with `--verbose` - this will give you error message output.